Not sure what to bring on a road trip? This road trip packing list covers essential tips and the best things to pack on your next road trip!

 - This portable charger doubles as a lantern and a portable charger for all of your devices that connect with a USB.
 We’ve been using this on all of our camping and road trip adventures and it’s held up extremely well!

-Packing for a road trip doesn’t have to be overwhelming.
-Don’t forget to bookmark this checklist to make sure your next road adventure is a breeze.
+Don’t forget to bookmark this road trip packing list to make sure your next road adventure is a breeze.